 PROBLEM #1: WEARING POLISH EVERY SINGLE DAY

-Wearing polish EVERY single day.
-So, you’re the girl who has every single essie shade in her bathroom cabinet.
+So, you’re the one who has every single Essie shade in their bathroom cabinet.
 Your appointments to the nail salon are so frequent that your manicurist knows more about your love life than your friends do.
 Unfortunately for you (and your obsession), wearing polish all too often can weaken your nail beds.
 While naked nails can make you feel, well, naked — it’s important to take breaks in between appointments to let them “breathe.”

-If you’re noticing excessive peeling, dryness and chipping, it’s time for a Nail Detox Challenge.
-Go polish free and soak your fingers in warm water for 10 days (or up to three weeks if possible — depending on damage) for about 10-15 minutes a day to rehydrate your poor nails.
-While you may miss your hot pink polish, your nails will thank you!
+If you’re noticing excessive peeling, dryness and chipping, it’s time for a break.
+Go polish free and soak your fingers in warm water for ten days (or up to three weeks if possible — depending on damage) for about 10-15 minutes a day to rehydrate your poor nails.
+While you may miss your mani, your nails will thank you!

-If you’re swapping polish colors like you swap underwear, this means your remover use is also through the roof.
+If you’re swapping polish colors like you swap underwear, this means your remover use is just as frequent.
 Traditional nail polish removers contain acetone — causing serious peeling that can even lead to infections.So, while your polish isn’t the problem here, per se — taking a break from it will also allow your nails to take a break from the drying effects of acetone.

 Or better yet, for when you’re not on nail polish holiday, opt in for an acetone-free remover like Cutex Non-Acetone Polish Remover, a gentler option that removes polish without leaving your nails looking dry.

 While we can’t blame the nail polish for this one, we can blame your bad habits.
 When you pick off chipping nail polish, you’re also removing the top layer of your nail bed — further weakening your nails.
 Prevent chipping (and thus, picking) in the first place by using a quality top coat like Essie Gel Setter and keep your hands to yourself.